usnistgov/800-63-3/sp800-63c/sec8_security.md

     checks the digital signature to verify that it was issued by a legitimate IdP.

-	2. The assertion is sent over an authenticated protected channel such as TLS.
+	2. The assertion is sent over an authenticated protected channel, such as TLS.
 In order to protect the integrity of assertions from malicious attack, the IdP is authenticated.